+A 2019 report had similar findings.
 Researchers from Georgia Tech investigated eight AI models used in state-of-the-art object detection systems to complete their study.
 These systems allow autonomous vehicles to recognize road signs, pedestrians, and other objects as they navigate roads.

-Overall the accuracy of the system decreased by 5 percent when it was presented with groups of images of pedestrians with darker skin tones.
-And according to the published paper, the models showed “uniformly poorer performance” when confronted with pedestrians with the three darkest shades on the scale.
+They tested these systems using two different categories based on the Fitzpatrick scale, a scale commonly used to classify human skin color.
+Overall the accuracy of the system decreased by five percent when it was presented with groups of images of pedestrians with darker skin tones.
+The models showed “uniformly poorer performance” when confronted with pedestrians with the three darkest shades on the scale.

-The system is used by judges in criminal sentencing, it provides a score based on whether the person is likely to reoffend.
-A high score suggests they will reoffend, a low score suggest it is less likely.
+In May last year, ProPublica reported that software used to assist judges in determining the risk a perpetrator posed of recommitting a crime was biased against black people.
+The system is used by judges in criminal sentencing, it provides a score based on whether the person is likely to re-offend.
+A high score suggests they will re-offend, a low score suggests it is less likely.

-The investigative journalists assessed the risk score assigned to more than 7000 people in Broward County in Florida in 2013 and 2014 and then watched to see if the same people were charged with any new crimes in the next two years.
+The investigative journalists assessed the risk score assigned to more than 7,000 people in Broward County in Florida in 2013 and 2014 and then watched to see if the same people were charged with any new crimes in the next two years.

-Black defendants were more likely to be flagged as future criminals, wrongly labelling them at almost twice the rate of white defendants.
-While white defendants were mislabeled as a low risk more often than black defendants.
+The algorithm not only proved to be unreliable (only 20 percent of the people predicted to commit violent crimes did so), but it was also racially biased.
+Black defendants were more likely to be flagged as future criminals, wrongly labeling them at almost twice the rate of white defendants.
+While white defendants were labeled as low risk more often than black defendants.